howar31/Trove-AHK-AutoFish/README.md

 >
 > You can start/stop auto fishing at any time without exiting the whole script.
 >
+> Auto Fish will cast and reel in automatically with some useful mechanisms:
+>
+> * Automatically open your backpack to prevent camera rotate by mousemove.
+And also for ABT ImageSearch.
+>  * Auto Fish will close and re-open your backpack periodically to reset item rotation in backpack.
+>  * ABT is a standalone mechanism which you have to activate it individually.
+>
+> * Sent Anti-AFK signal to prevent disconnection.
+>  * This signal is seperated from the Anti-AFK mechanism.
+It will be triggered automatically by Auto Fish.
+You don't need to activate Anti-AFK manually.
+>
+> * Auto Fish will wait 15 seconds first then start detecting the biting.
+And auto re-cast if nothing happened after 35 seconds.
+>  * According to the Wiki, fish will bite between 20 to 30 seconds.
+To lower CPU usage, we only need to check bite after 15 seconds.
+Also assume there's error if no bite after 35 seconds and automatically re-cast.
+>
 > Auto fishing can be minimized and run in the background to automatically fishing for you without interfearence your current work.
 That is, you can use your computer while Trove is fishing in your taskbar.
 >
 > Note that Auto Fish contain Anti-AFK functionality.
 You do not need to enable Anti-AFK seperately.